-Our storage facility has had to change locations and we've had to construct a new secure building in the process.
-This should make things easier to coordinate when it's finished.
+Our storage facility had to change locations and constructed a new secure building.

 We worked on the introduction to BBC's One